StarkJohan/Balboa-GS-WiFi/README.md

 | PIN 8         | Button: Down / Cool     |

 ### Display data
 The display signal is made up of a clock and a data line.
-The complete set is made up of three 7 bit chunks and one 3 bit suffix.<br>
+The complete set is made up of three 7 bit chunks and one 3 bit suffix.<br />
-The first chunk is mostly unused except for the fith bit that indicates "heater on".<br>
+The first chunk is mostly unused except for the fith bit that indicates "heater on".<br />
 The second and third chunk represents the two digits of the seven segment display.

 For example if the display shows **36** as in the oscilloscope image below, the second and third chunks are coded in BCD to 7 segment LCD.
-The first bit is always 0. <br />
+The first bit is always 0. <br /><br />
 3 = (0)1111001 = 0x79  (Chunk 2) <br />
 6 = (0)1011111 = 0x5F  (Chunk 3) <br />